cvxgrp/dccp/README.md

 Functions and attributes
 ----------------
 * ``is_dccp(problem)`` returns a boolean indicating if an optimization problem satisfies DCCP rules.
-* ``expression.grad`` returns a dictionary of the gradients of a DCP expression w.r.t. its variables at the points specified by ``variable.value``.
-(This attribute is also in the core CVXPY package.)
-* ``expression.domain`` returns a list of constraints describing the domain of a DCP expression.
-(This attribute is also in the core CVXPY package.)
 * ``linearize(expression)`` returns the linearization of a DCP expression at the point specified by ``variable.value``.
 * ``convexify_obj(objective)`` returns the convexified objective of a DCCP objective.
 * ``convexify_constr(constraint)`` returns the convexified constraint (without slack